Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image.md

 ## Color Chooser

 While manual entry like this works, it is hardly very user-friendly.
-For a more intuitive way to have our users select a color, mousetrap offers a purpose-built dialog: [`ColorChooser`](@ref).
+For a more intuitive way to have our users select a color, Mousetrap offers a purpose-built dialog: [`ColorChooser`](@ref).

 `ColorChooser`s constructor takes the title of the window as its only argument.
 After initialization, we can show the dialog to the user by calling `present!`, just like with a `Window`: